WilmsJochen/kubernetes-demo/Readme.md

            - name: URL
              value: "localhost:8080"
     ```
-2. Or by grouping them in a configmap, and add a reference to that configmap in the manifest.
+2. Be cool, group env variables in a configmap, add a reference to that configmap in the containers config of your resource.
     ```
      containers:
         - name: YOUR_NAME